kardallass/Parsnip/README.md

-Experiments with Backbone.js, the New York Times APIs, and other stuff.
+Experiments with Backbone.js, Mustache.js, Twitter Bootstrap, the New York Times APIs, and other stuff.